Scylidose/100DaysOfCodeChallenge/Calendar/README.md

 ## Day 95: 02 August 2018

 - Continued Pet Shop project.
-Tried to make passport-jwt work, changed models (removed a model and changed attribute type), now add animal to collection and can fetch collection from an username.
+Tried to make passport-jwt work, changed models (removed a model and changed attribute type), now add animal to collection, can fetch collection from an username and added personnal user page.

 - Read Mongoose documentation.